 (7) If a resident in a double occupancy room requests dividers, curtains, or screens between the beds to ensure privacy, the assisted living program shall furnish them.

-(8) A resident shall have access to a mirror either in the resident's room or in the resident's private bathroom, unless a physician documents in the resident's record that access to a mirror would be detrimental to the health of the resident.
+(8) A resident shall have access to a mirror either in the resident's room or in the resident's private bathroom, unless a [physician] health care practitioner documents in the resident's record that access to a mirror would be detrimental to the health of the resident.

 (9) A resident's room shall have window shades or their equivalent.